smnorris/fwakit/README.md

 Python/PostgreSQL tools for working with British Columbia's [Freshwater Atlas](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater)

-## requirements
+## Requirements
 - Python 2.7+ (tested with 2.7.14, 3.6.4)
 - PostgreSQL/PostGIS (tested with 10.1/2.4.2)
 - GDAL (for loading data to PostgreSQL, tested with 2.2.3)

-## installation
+## Installation
 `$ pip install fwakit`

-## configuration
+## Configuration
-For convenience, create an environment variable `FWA_DB` and set it to the SQLAlchemy db url for your database:
+Create an environment variable `FWA_DB` and set it to the SQLAlchemy db url for your database.
+For example:

 MacOS/Linux etc:
 `export FWA_DB_URL=postgresql://postgres:postgres@localhost:5432/fwadb`